logo

 • Transactional memory (Software/Intel/POWER/ARM)

-• Automatic data structure parallelization
+• Automatic data structure parallelization and partitioning

 Lab Workflow